 Stormwater runoff was addressed by limiting new inlets.
 The roadway was graded to allow for stormwater runoff to drain towards small lawn areas where practical.
 In addition, a new perforated underdrain was provided around Association Park and along Park Way to increase stormwater recharge into the groundwater.

 This project included a road diet for Park Avenue, the main road in the community.
-Park Avenue was reduced from 39-ft. wide to 30-ft. wife and in the area adjacent to Association Park; we designed protected on-street parking which helped to narrow two intersections and reduce the length of the crosswalks.
+Park Avenue was reduced from 39-ft. wide to 30-ft. wide and in the area adjacent to Association Park; we designed protected on-street parking which helped to narrow two intersections and reduce the length of the crosswalks.